damian-pastorini/reldens-storage/README.md

     }
 });
 ```
-- Mikro-ORM, to offer support for MongoDB.
+- Mikro-ORM, to offer support for nonSQL/MongoDB (this package is not finished, if you like to use it please contact us).
 ```javascript
 let server = new MikroOrmDataServer({
     client: 'mongodb',